dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 ## Design Idea

-In response to the issues above, this document introduces abstract and external variables.
+In response to the issues above, this document introduces abstract and external variable declarations.

-The basic idea is that an abstract variable is syntactic sugar for an abstract getter and possibly an abstract setter, and similarly for an external variable, in both cases such that there is no storage and no implementation of the getter and possible setter, and they have the same signatures as the ones that would be induced implicitly by a concrete variable declaration.
+The basic idea is that an abstract variable is syntactic sugar for an abstract getter and possibly an abstract setter.
+Similarly, an external variable is syntactic sugar for an external getter and possibly an external setter.
+In both cases there is no storage and no implementation backing the getter and possible setter, they merely have the same interface getter and setter signatures as would be induced by a concrete variable declaration.

-The next section is the normative text that specifies the syntax and semantics that realize this idea.
+The next section is the normative text which specifies the syntax and semantics that realize this idea.

 ## Feature Specification

 An _abstract instance variable declaration_ is an instance variable declaration prefixed by the modifier `abstract`.
-It must not be late, and it cannot have an initializer expression.
+The declaration must not be late, and it cannot have an initializer expression.

 An _external variable declaration_ is a non-local, non-parameter variable declaration prefixed by the modifier `external`.
-It must not be abstract, const, or late, and it cannot have an initializer expression.
+The declaration must not be abstract, const, or late, and it cannot have an initializer expression.

-The syntax and behavior of these constructs is specified in the following sections.
+The syntax and behavior of these constructs are specified in the following sections.